tanyameriam/cardgame/README.md

 - If all else fails, the top card (by number value wins).
 - If the top card has the same value, each of the tied players draws a single card till a winner is found.
 Only the newly drawn cards are compared to decide a tie.
 The top card wins a tie.

+In the code:
+There are four modules Utils.py , Tie.py , playingcards,py ,static.py

+In playingcards.py
+1) creation of deck
+2) dealing cards to the players
+3)single card drawing function
+4)if insufficient cards quitting the game displaying insufficient cards

+in Tie.py
+1)checking tie after the first deal
+2)if equal priority passing to the singe card drawing function, to break the tie 3)here highest facing card wins
+4)if again tie, draws single card and determines the winner .

+Utils.py
+1)class cards and suits declared
+2)checkign the priority according to the rules and priority is returned

+Static.py
+1)all the global variables declared